About NCBI Retail - Dublin

 We provide practical and emotional supports, rehabilitation services and hands on training to help people who are blind or visually impaired to help them live independently and confidently in their own community.
 We rely heavily on volunteers to support our charity shops.
 Each hour you volunteer will help to fund these life changing services.

-The national Council for the Blind is excited to announce the opening of a new Furniture shop in Harolds Cross Dublin.
-This is a great opportunity to learn new skills and meet new people.
+Would you like to volunteer in our Furniture Shop in Harolds Cross Dublin?
+It's is a great opportunity to learn new skills and meet new people.
 Every hour you volunteer also helps us to provide counselling and rehabilitation services thus allowing people with sightloss live confidently and independently.